henryaj/awesome-effective-altruism/README.md

 - [EA Organizations](#ea-organisations)
 - [See also](#see-also)

-## The Basics
+## What is effective altruism?

-_Effective altruism is about answering one simple question: how can we use our resources to help others the most?
+<blockquote><em>Effective altruism is about answering one simple question: how can we use our resources to help others the most?

 Rather than just doing what feels right, we use evidence and careful analysis to find the very best causes to work on.